 Supportive measures are individualized services offered as appropriate, as reasonably available, and without fee or charge to either or both the reporting and responding parties involved in an incident of sexual misconduct, prior to an investigation, while an investigation is pending or where no investigation has been requested.
 Supportive measures may include:

 - Extensions of time or other course-related adjustments

 - Mutual restrictions on contact between the parties

 - Increased security and monitoring of certain areas of campus

 - Other changes to academic, living, dining, transportation, and working situations

-Supportive measures will be individualized and appropriate based on the information gathered by the Office of Equity, making every effort to avoid depriving any student of their education.
-The measures needed by each party may change over time, and the Office of Equity will communicate with parties to ensure that any supportive measures are necessary and effective based on the parties’ evolving needs.
+Supportive measures will be individualized and appropriate based on the information gathered by the Office of Civil Rights and Title IX Compliance, making every effort to avoid depriving any student of their education.
+The measures needed by each party may change over time, and the Office of Civil Rights and Title IX Compliance will communicate with parties to ensure that any supportive measures are necessary and effective based on the parties’ evolving needs.
 An individual may request to receive support – including the measures mentioned in this section – even if they do not choose to participate in the University’s Complaint Resolution Process.

 Student, staff or faculty members seeking supportive measures should contact Jessica Galanos, Interim Title IX Coordinator: firstname.lastname@example.org or 614-227-2341.

 More information can be found in our resource guides containing information on both the options and help available to those experiencing sexual misconduct at Northwestern.